 Montréal Kits with all kinds of "things" about the many aspects that characterize Montreal and Montrealers.
 A Montreal Kits also about the 60,000 or so companies established on the Island of Montreal, including our retail businesses.

-Montreal Kits is about each our M Kit, M for Montréal, M for Montrealers and Kits for all the local information we wish to share with you.
-A set of Kits with a vast assortment of facts and peculiarities about Montreal and Montrealers.
+A series of Montreal Kits related to each of our M Kit, M for Montréal, M for Montrealers and Kits for all the local knowledge and insights we wish to share with you.
+A set of Kits with interesting facts, valuable information and several clues about Montreal and Montrealers.

 A Kit is a "set of things" needed for different reasons while our Montreal Kits is a "set of information" about the many aspects that characterize Montreal and Monrealers.